PyTables/PyTables/doc/source/usersguide/libref.rst

     This class represents extendable, homogeneous datasets in an HDF5 file.

-    The main difference between an EArray and a
-    CArray (see :class:`CArray`), from which it inherits, is that the former can be enlarged along one of its dimensions, the *enlargeable dimension*.
-That means that the
+    The main difference between an EArray and a CArray (see :ref:`CArrayClassDescr`), from which it inherits, is that the former can be enlarged along one of its dimensions, the *enlargeable dimension*.
-    :attr:`Leaf.extdim` attribute (see :ref:`LeafInstanceVariables`) of any
-    EArray instance will always be non-negative.
+    That means that the :attr:`Leaf.extdim` attribute (see :ref:`LeafInstanceVariables`) of any EArray instance will always be non-negative.
     Multiple enlargeable dimensions might be supported in the future.

     New rows can be added to the end of an enlargeable array by using the :meth:`EArray.append` method.

 .. _EArrayMethodsDescr: